 Summing It Up

 While there’s no definitive answer to this question, there are some things you can do to control how long CBD oil lasts.
-By using our high-quality, high-concentration products, you can experience longer-lasting effects.
+By using our high-high-quality products, you can experience longer-lasting effects.

 Remember that CBD oil isn’t meant to be a quick fix.
 If you have questions about dosing and how you should use CBD, we recommend consulting with your doctor.